AviatrixSystems/Docs/HowTos/gateway.rst

 Aviatrix gateway performs Source NAT (SNAT) function when this option is selected.
 All VPC routing tables for private subnets are automatically programmed with 0.0.0.0/0 points to the gateway.

-The function can be enabled at gateway launch time, it can also be launched after the gateway is launched.
-To enable SNAT after the gateway is launched, go to the Gateway page, highlight the desired gateway, click Edit, Scroll down to SNAT and click Enable.
+The function can be enabled at gateway launch time, it can also be enabled after the gateway is launched.

+For example, you may already have a NAT gateway configured for the VPC, to minimize downtime, follow the steps below:

+ 1. Launch a gateway without SNAT option selected.
+ #.
+Go to AWS Console to remove the existing 0.0.0.0/0 route entry from the route table.
+ #.
+Go to the Gateway page, highlight the desired gateway, click Edit, Scroll down to SNAT and click Enable.

 Allocate NEW EIP
 -----------------